 - Have you spoken to your team?
 Do they have concerns about returning to work?

 - Is there anyone available to open the doors?
-Are your staff or volunteers in the shielding groups?
+Do you need to recruit new team members?

 - Do you need to investigate alternative ways of operating and working?

 - Would it make more sense to wait until you have more resources at your disposal before reopening?